-Status

-Codes Description
+Status Codes Description

 L Live

 D1 Dead, with large and small branches and twigs

 D2 Dead, with large and small branches and no twigs

 D3 Dead, with large branches only

 D4 Dead, with no branches

 Only live trees are input into the Tree Biomass worksheet.
 The biomass for each tree is determined (column 7) using the allometric equations provided in Step 2 in the Forest Project Protocols.
 The basal area factor and each tree's diameter (breast height) are used to determine the expansion factor, or weight, of each tree (column 8).
 The expansion factor is multiplied by each tree's biomass to portray the biomass estimate of each tree on a per hectare basis (column 9).
 Each tree's expanded biomass is summed to calculate the estimate total biomass in trees on plot 1.
-Plot 1's estimate of tree biomass in Strata 1 is calculated to be 351,561 kilograms per hectare.
+Plot 1's estimate of aboveground tree biomass in Strata 1 is calculated to be 351,561 kilograms per hectare.
+Based on this estimate, an estimate of below ground biomass on a per hectare basis can be calculated using the equation above.
+The estimate of belowground biomass is 81,844 kilograms per hectare.
+The combined estimate of biomass in Plot 1 is 433,405 kilograms.